jxxcarlson/blockParser/README.md

 parseInline : Block -> AugmentedBlockData
 ```

+which is mapped over `Tree Block`.
 The main function in each of the two modules is implemented
 as a finite-state machine operating on lines.
 As discussed in section 6, the parser is *injective*,
 so that the source can be recovered verbatim from the